Come mothers and fathers throughout the land,

 — Bob Dylan —

-June 28, 2016, commemorated the 47th anniversary of The Stonewall Riots in New York City, where for three days and nights in 1969, over 400 Gay people stood together for the first time in history to defy police abuse – finally telling the world that we would no longer passively endure being persecuted for simply being who we are.
+June 28, 2019, is the 50th anniversary of The Stonewall Riots in New York City, where for three days and nights in 1969, over 400 Gay people stood together for the first time in history to defy police abuse – finally telling the world that we would no longer passively endure being persecuted for simply being who we are.
 One eyewitness was Larry Boxx, owner of The Stonewall Inn.
 Read his Stonewall Remembered HERE.

 While the Stonewall Riots are now recognized by our community worldwide as the birth of the modern Lesbian, Gay, Bisexual, and Transgender (LGBT) rights movement, until the 1980s one rarely saw anything about this significant political event mentioned in the mainstream media.